vickstrom/katacoda-scenarios/automation-of-model-evaluation/step1.md

 > If you want to don't have a repository where you want to implement this, __create a new repository__ and copy the content of our [small demo](./code/ml).
 The `demo.py` and `requirements.txt` should be at the root of the repository.

+> __Additionally__, add an `evaluate` label to the repository as this will be our flag for showing when to run our evaluation.

 ![alt text](./assets/root_ml_project.png "create_app")